Note: If you are running Puppet Enterprise version 3.0 or later, you do not need to install PuppetDB, as it is already installed as part of PE.

 [jetty]configuration to see which port(s) it is listening on, then attempt to reach it by Telnet (

-telnet <HOST> <PORT>) from the Puppet master server.
+telnet <HOST> <PORT>) from the Puppet Server.
 If you can’t connect, the firewall may be blocking connections.
 If you can, Puppet may be attempting to use the wrong port, or PuppetDB’s keystore may be misconfigured (see below).

 [jetty]configuration and the

 /etc/puppetlabs/puppetdb/ssldirectory, and make sure it has the necesary SSL files created.
-If it didn’t create these during installation, you will need to run the SSL config script and edit the config file before a puppet master can contact PuppetDB.
+If it didn’t create these during installation, you will need to run the SSL config script and edit the config file before a Puppet Server can contact PuppetDB.